logto-io/docs/docs/docs/recipes/custom-domain/use-custom-domain.md

 ![Example domain](./assets/example-domain.webp)

-## Updating the SDK Endpoint for Applications
+## Updating the SDK endpoint for applications

 Alter your initialization code for the Logto SDK by modifying the domain name of the endpoint.